appelmar/scidb4gdal/README.md

 The driver offers support for reading and writing SciDB arrays.
 A single SciDB array may or may not be constructed from multiple (tiled) files.
 To build three-dimensional spacetime arrays, imagery can be automatically added to existing arrays based on its temporal snapshot (see details below).

 ## News
+- (2016-04-22)
+    - Python tool for batch uploading images into a spatio-temporal series
 - (2016-03-22)
     - Annotating date-time statement when downloading a spatio-temporal array from SciDB
     - Reading of time and temporal resolution from metadata of input file